awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnableIAMDatabaseAuthentication`  <a name="cfn-rds-dbinstance-enableiamdatabaseauthentication"></a>
-True to enable mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts, and otherwise false\.
+A value that indicates whether to enable mapping of AWS Identity and Access Management \(IAM\) accounts to database accounts\.
+By default, mapping is disabled\.
 You can enable IAM database authentication for the following database engines:
  **Amazon Aurora**
 Not applicable\.
 Mapping AWS IAM accounts to database accounts is managed by the DB cluster\.
  **MySQL**
 + For MySQL 5\.6, minor version 5\.6\.34 or higher
 + For MySQL 5\.7, minor version 5\.7\.16 or higher
-Default: `false`
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EnablePerformanceInsights`  <a name="cfn-rds-dbinstance-enableperformanceinsights"></a>
-True to enable Performance Insights for the DB instance, and otherwise false\.
+A value that indicates whether to enable Performance Insights for the DB instance\.
 For more information, see [Using Amazon Performance Insights](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PerfInsights.html) in the *Amazon Relational Database Service User Guide*\.
 *Required*: No
 *Type*: Boolean